richardgiordano/branch_practice/README.md

 These are a few of my favorite things:

+- Flowers (Daisies)
+- Roses
 - Raindrops on roses
-- Whiskers on kittens
+- Whiskers on puppies
 - Bright copper kettles
 - Warm woolen mittens
 - Not editing directly on GitHub
-- getting sleep
-- coffee